NumberSigmaTafKsee/LV2-Faust-Alchemist/README.md

 # Faust
 * I am working to build it on the arm cortex board
 * I will do more dsp with it
+* The reason I dont is it is not like c++
+* You can not do things the way you want to
+* It is a functional logic and thus you must do it functionally and I didn't like it

 # C++
 * I had salvaged all the codes I found